NRS Chinook Vs. Stohlquist Fisherman: Which PFD Is Better?

 NRS Chinook And Stohlquist Fisherman Compared

-In a direct comparison, feature for feature, these PFDs are very evenly matched.
-They are both Type III floatation device which is considered a sea-level floatation device.
+In a direct comparison, these PFDs are very evenly matched feature for feature.
+They are both Type III floatation devices, which are considered sea-level floatation devices.

 Both units have a rugged, durable construction that will handle the rigors of kayak fishing very well.

-Since these PFDs are both quality products, the choice between the two will come down to personal preference of the individual features of each PFD.
+Since these PFDs are both quality products, the choice between the two will come down to personal preference for each PFD’s individual features.

-We will table the main features of both brands side by side so that you can compare, and then we will give our opinion as to which one we prefer and why.
+We will table the main features of both brands side by side so that you can compare them, and then we will give our opinion on which one we prefer and why.

 FeatureNRS ChinookStohlquist Fisherman